Safely Hiking and Backpacking in Bear Country

 You’re in the outdoors, and there’s plenty of space- why would anyone want to camp within a few yards of their backpacking companions?
 The answer is as simple as why you would want to hike with a partner- bears are intimidated by groups.
 If your backpacking buddy’s camp is 100 yards away, a bear will be more inclined to attack, and your buddy won’t be able to help you in the event of an attack.

 Even though this article has discussed the reality of bear attacks, bear attacks are still extremely rare.
 For instance, Yellowstone National Park has only reported eight deaths due to bear attacks during the park’s history.
 Considering that the park received over 90 million visitors from 1980-2011, the odds of a fatal bear attack in Yellowstone are roughly one in 11 million.
 In contrast, the odds of being fatally killed in a lightning strike are one in 2.6 million.
-You’re four times more likely to be stuck by lightning, than to be killed by a bear in Yellowstone.
+You’re four times more likely to be struck by lightning, than to be killed by a bear in Yellowstone.
 As long as you’re prepared against bear attacks, you’ll be just fine against those odds.